3. Basic rules

 As well as being a student who is eligible to claim UC, you must satisfy all the following conditions.

-You are aged 18 or over.
+•You are aged 18 or over.
 There are exceptions for some 16/17-year-olds – eg, if you are estranged from your parents, are a parent yourself, are sick or disabled or if you are caring for someone with a disability.

-You are in Great Britain, satisfy the ’habitual residence’ and the ’right to reside’ tests, and are not a ’person subject to immigration control’.
+•You are under pension age (see here).
+You are also eligible if you have a partner who is over pension age, provided you are under pension age. •You are in Great Britain, satisfy the ’habitual residence’ and the ’right to reside’ tests, and are not a ’person subject to immigration control’.
 These terms are explained in CPAG’s Welfare Benefits and Tax Credits Handbook.

-You have no more than £16,000 capital.
+•You have no more than £16,000 capital.

-You have agreed a ’claimant commitment’, setting out what you must do to receive your UC.
+•Your income is less than your ’maximum amount’ of UC (see here). •You have agreed a ’claimant commitment’, setting out what you must do to receive your UC.
 If you have a partner, you must each agree a claimant commitment to get benefit.